Skip to Content

 Here are a few things to be aware of if you regularly leave your German Shepherd alone for more than four hours:

 As you can see, all sorts of negative outcomes result from not properly caring for your German Shepherd and failing to keep him happy and entertained.
-You might also notice that they become extra clingy and try to spend too much time with you when you’re home.

 Long-term neglect can also lead to these other physical and mental health problems: